 Authorities in Austria arrested 9,812 people who were attempting to illegally enter the country in 2011, an increase of 44 percent from 2010.The majority of the people attempting to illegally enter the country were from Afghanistan, Russia and Pakistan.
 Police also arrested 288 human smugglers in 2011.
 The human smugglers were originally from Greece, Turkey and Austria.

 An estimated 700,000 women work as prostitutes across the European Union.

-The Foreign Minister of Austria stated that up to 7,000 people are entering the city of Vienna each year under the control of human trafficking groups.
+Austria’s Foreign Minister stated that 7,000 people arrive in Vienna each year as victims of human trafficking.